02 Sep 2021

 2021 started with a new round of naming and shaming for businesses who failed to pay their staff the national minimum wage.
-This time around, the government singled out 139 firms, some of which were household names.
+Now, a further 191 firms have been singled out, some of which were household names.
 Overall, 34,000 workers will receive a total of £2.1m after their employers broke national minimum wage laws.

 To ensure you’re not one of these employers, and are paying your employees correctly, follow these five top tips:

 Add this infographic to your website by copying and pasting the following embed code:

 Avoiding National Minimum Wage Naming & Shaming

 1. Be aware of dates, age of your workers and length of service.
 Rates increase every April and apply to everyone who earns the minimum wage, or just above.
 However, workers must also receive the appropriate increase when they reach a different age band.
 In addition, apprentice pay changes according to length of service.